shahm10/tiny_search_engine/querier/DESIGN.md

 3. Test the querier with an incorrect pagedirectory
 4. Test the querier with a correct input
 5. Test the querier with a text file `incorrectsyntax`
+6. The `incorrectysyntax` has all the test cases for space, capitalization, and non-alphabets
-6. Test the querier with an another text file `testfile`
+7. Test the querier with an another text file `testfile`
-7. Run two cases of `querier` with `valgrind` to check for memory leaks.
+8. Run two cases of `querier` with `valgrind` to check for memory leaks.